davidtchiu/davidtchiu.github.io/teaching/cs161/hwk1.circle/index.md

 #### Submitting Your Assignment
-Follow these instructor to submit your work.
+Follow these instructions to submit your work.
 You may submit as often as you'd like before the deadline.
 I will grade the most recent copy.

 - Navigate to our course page on Canvas and click on the assignment to which you are submitting.
 Click on "Submit Assignment."